-Today I came across the a new CSS pseudo class that will be very handy for web developers who are styling focus states.
+Today I came across a new CSS pseudo class that will be very handy for web developers who are styling focus states.

 :focus-within pseudo class becomes active when an element itself has focus or if any of its descendants does.

 div with the class

 .container receives focus (it can in this case as it has a

 tabindex of 0, this is purely for example purposes), it will have a background colour of